What Is E-E-A-T? How Experience, Expertise, Authority, and Trust Impact SEO

 The stakes are higher than ever.
 Here's why:

 AI Overviews favor trusted sources.
-Google's AI-generated summaries at the top of search results pull from sources it deems authoritative.
-If your E-E-A-T is weak, you won't get cited.
+Google uses AI generated summary panels at the top of the search results and sources it considers authoritative from these summaries.
+If E-E-A-T is poor then it won't be cited.

 How to Improve E-E-A-T for SEO